zuberol/songmate/README.md

 - create endpoints,
 - use Thymeleaf to render SIMPLE views.

+### Make user sessions, connect it to db
+- Timeout after inactivity interval,
+- Authorization of new users

 ### Check Spotify API tutorial on connecting your first app to their database.
 - https://developer.spotify.com/documentation/web-api/